mariohernandez/training/advanced-topics/featured-content.md

 The code above simply imports global utilities from our theme which will be needed as we start writing styles in Sass.
 More on this later.

-## Compiling the code to generate the Latest Posts
+## Compiling the code to generate the Featured Content

 While in your theme's root directory, run the following commands in your command line and press **Return**